Bringing you our monthly retro box office and rental rundown.

 The tale of a mermaid princess who dreams of leaving the depths of the ocean for human life on land (be careful what you wish for), the movie would benefit from increased financing and resources as Disney looked to rediscover the magic of the glory days, until 1995‘s computer animated masterwork Toy Story changed the entire animation landscape, leading to a slew of modernity-based lay-offs as the format continued to develop and making a generation of talented artists obsolete.
 The movie would also adopt the process of filming live actors for motion reference material for the first time in years, something that was regularly done under the guidance of Walt Disney himself.

-The Little Mermaid, which would reach a rental charts high of 4 in the final week of June, won two Academy Awards for Best Original Song and for Best Original Score.
-For many, it would mark the beginning of what would become refereed to as Disney’s second Golden Age.
+The Little Mermaid, which would reach a rental charts high of 4 in the final week of June, won two Academy Awards for Best Original Song and Best Original Score.
+For many, it would mark the beginning of what would become referred to as Disney’s second Golden Age.

 A more unconventional hit arrived in rental stores in the form of Steven Soderbergh’s Palme d’Or winning drama Sex, Lies and Videotape, a movie that would revolutionise independent filmmaking for the 1990s and was later added to the United States Library of Congress’ National Film Registry for its cultural, historical and aesthetic significance, also bagging an Oscar for Best Original Screenplay.